mrisen/inet-showcases/_docs/emulation/osudpVoip/index.md

 *.app.destPort = 1000
 *.app.destAddress = "127.0.0.1"

-[Config high_quality]
+[Config VoIP]
 *.app.codec = "pcm_s16le"
 *.app.sampleRate = 32000Hz
 </pre></p>

-The `high_quality` configuration is run in order to demonstrate that the sound is actually transmitted from the sender to the receiver.
+The `VoIP` configuration is run in order to demonstrate that the sound is actually transmitted from the sender to the receiver.

 **`VoipStreamReceiver:`**